Helping Your Mac To Run Faster With These Simple Tips

 Yes, it would be not very pleasant if you wouldn’t see your cool visual effects on the screen.
 But take note that these visual effects cause your old MacBook to slow down.

 It’s simple in disabling Mac’s visual effects.
-Find System Preferences and then go to Dock.
+Find System Preferences or System Settings and then go to Dock.
 Then, you switch the Genie effect Into Scale effect.
 Another method you can use is going back to System Preferences then selecting accessibility.
 Click the Reduce Transparency box, and you’re all set.

 Delete Unusable Apps